retransmit/prism-docs/docs/webSocket/basics.md

 };
 ```

 Let's go step-by-step.
-When a client initiates a web socket connection, Prism will send a message (serialized JSON object) to all participating services (defined under the same route) on their requestChannels (as shown in the configuration above).
+When a client initiates a web socket connection, Prism will send a connect request in serialized JSON form to all participating services (defined under the same route) on their requestChannels .
 The serialized message looks like this:

 ```ts
   id: string;